scalabridgelondon/scalabridgelondon.org/hosts.md

 ## What We Ask For From Hosts

-- We need space for 30 to 60 attendees.
+- We need space for around 30 attendees.
 Attendence will towards the higher end at the start of a [season](/seasons), so if your space is smaller consider hosting towards the end of a season.
 As we work in small groups it is not essential that everyone is seated in the same room.
 - Hosts usually, but not always, provide food.
 A range of options, particularly vegetarian and gluten-free, is appreciated.
 - We need WiFi, power outlets, and somewhere to sit and work.
 The seating arrangement is not important, but small groups is ideal if possible.
 - We usually run 6-9pm.